WayneLi1063/Dotify/README.md

 Completed the UI for music player screen as specified, for the base version, I used ConstraintLayout.

-Here is the preview of the hw1:
+Here is a preview of the hw1:

 ![Homework 1 Preview](preview/preview_hw1.png)